vinay-64/Angular-Routing-1/routing-start/README.md

 ## 02

 Main Routes have been configured and Registered with RouterModule and we have specified the place to render currently selected path component using <router-outlet> directive.

+## 03

+- It would be nice to navigate from with in the app instead of typing in the url bar.
+- For this we could have used href, but it's default behaviour is to send the request to the server.
+Because of this our page reloads and restarts, loosing our entire App state.
+- Angular offers us a routerLink which will prevent default behaviour and renders the component without reloading.